writethedocs/www/docs/conf/portland/2018/news/announcing-schedule.rst

 If you'd like us to include your project on the Writing Day page, drop us an email at `portland@writethedocs.org <mailto:portland@writethedocs.org>`_.
 Or just show up on Sunday ready to introduce your project!

-Thank You to our Latest Sponsors
+Thank You To Our Latest Sponsors
 --------------------------------

 We're so fortunate to have the support of so many docs-friendly communities and companies!